How to Make a Great Hard Boiled Egg That Peels Easily

 Why Sous Vide Eggs?

-Depending on how you learned to prepare them, you may add eggs to a pot of boiling water for a specified amount of time or start with room temperature water, bring them to a boil and then let them sit for a period of time.
+Depending on how you learned to prepare them, you may add eggs to a pot of boiling water for a specified amount of time or start with room temperature water, bring them to a boil and then let them sit for some time.
 How long it takes to bring them to a boil and how long you let them sit can drastically alter the finished product depending on lots of factors:

-size of eggs - large, extra large, jumbo
+- size of eggs - large, extra large, jumbo

-age of the eggs
+- age of the eggs

-number of eggs
+- number of eggs

-quality of pots you cook them in and the stove you cook them on
+- quality of pots you cook them in and the stove you cook them on

 So the bottom line is by using this sous vide technique, you can prepare perfectly cooked hard boiled eggs exactly how you like them every time no matter how big they are, how many you cook or any of the other factors above.

 That's so subjective and depends on the quality of the eggs you start with, but the eggs I cooked for this post were perfect and tasted amazingly good.
 That might be because of the time and effort I put in, or I'm always a little hungry and everything tastes better now that I'm on this diet.